A 6 Step Approach if You Disagree With a Notified Body Auditor

 Remote Audits

 Option two is to perform remote audits.
-This is a viable option for you to justify for a supplier with an impressive quality track record, or suppliers in other countries.
+This is a viable option for you to justify for a supplier with an impressive quality track record or suppliers in other countries.
 However, a remote audit is not the same as asking a supplier to complete a survey.
-ISO 19011:2011 provides some guidance specific to remote auditing in table B.1 of Annex B.
+ISO 19011:2011 provides some guidance specific to remote auditing in Table B.1 of Annex B.

-In parallel with your efforts to catch-up on your schedule, I also recommend the following:
+In parallel with your efforts to catch up on your schedule, I also recommend the following:

 Create a quality objective that measures the “on-time delivery” of audits and audit reports.
 This is an effective metric for managing an audit program.

 Investigate the reasons for audits being overdue.
 If the occurrence was preventable, then I recommend initiating a CAPA.
 This will have two effects.
-First, your third-party auditors will see that you have identified the problem yourself and taken appropriate corrective action(s).
-If you also discuss this during a Management Review, this information can be used effectively to change the grading of an audit finding to a “minor,” or to potentially eliminate the finding altogether.
+First, your third-party auditors will see that you have identified the problem and taken appropriate corrective action(s).
+If you also discuss this during a Management Review, this information can be used effectively to change the grading of an audit finding to a “minor” or to potentially eliminate the finding altogether.
 Second, it will ensure that this doesn’t occur again.

 How to Finish your Audit Schedule by December 31st Read More »